OHIO-ECT/ITS-2300-Lab-08/README.md

 `dig www.its.ohio.edu @<eth6 gateway address>`

-Checkpoint - Submit a preliminary report including your IPGrid and VyOS configuration data and the output from dig in step 8.

 ### Task 4 - Configure the computers

 9. Return to the Windows-Desktop virtual machine's IP settings.